 At Tomorrow.io, the Space & Sensors team is pushing the boundaries of satellite hardware, advancing weather intelligence to new heights.

-This month, the team launched its first two microwave sounder satellites, marking a significant advancement for Tomorrow.io in transforming global weather forecasting, early warning systems, and climate resilience.
+In August 2024, the team launched its first two microwave sounder satellites, marking a significant advancement for Tomorrow.io in transforming global weather forecasting, early warning systems, and climate resilience.

 These sounder-equipped satellites mark the next phase in Tomorrow.io’s expanding constellation, aiming to provide unprecedented sub-hourly global atmospheric measurements of temperature, humidity, precipitation, and tropical cyclones—a first for the commercial sector.